Dima11235813/mirror-chess/prj-mgmt/epics/user-moves/move-piece/move-empty-space.md

 # Move Empty Space Feature

+Feature requirements involve implementing this algorithm for moving an empty space on a chess board, including handling mirror movements through left and right walls.

 ## Regular Chess Move

 As a user, I want to be able to move an empty space on the board so that I can rearrange pieces.